AntonioDeas/osticket-prereqs/README.md

 </p>
 <p>
-I’m enabling specific PHP extensions—php_imap.dll, php_intl.dll, and php_opcache.dll—using the PHP Manager in IIS.
-These extensions provide essential functionality like email handling, internationalization, and performance improvements, which are crucial for osTicket to operate effectively.</p>
+In IIS Manager, I used PHP Manager -> Enable or disable an extension to activate php_imap.dll, php_intl.dll, and php_opcache.dll.
+These extensions are necessary for email integration, internationalization, and performance optimization.
 <br />

 <h2>7.
 Set Up Database Configuration</h2>